I find it very strong on everybody but on some people it is just intoxicating. A masterpiece if it suits your skin.

 Gorgeous bottle and packaging - love this.
 Highly recommended.
 Great stuff.

 Love love love this perfume.
 My absolute signature scent.
 So feminine, classy and mysterious.
 Its different.
 It last long and very unique.
 It's a must buy fragrance for every woman out there.
 Floral, powdery, smoked - caramelly.. its like deep but soft ...yet strong, supple, sweet not overwhelming ..contradictory to itself that's why its so powerful and luring.
 Don't know what more can be said.

 I've long been a fan of Chanel Coco, which is more of an evening type perfume.
 These two fragrances don't seem related at all, as this one is more of a light, airy daytime fragrance that is delicate enough to wear every day to the office.
 It's one of the most beautiful perfumes I've ever worn, and my husband loves it on me.

 This fragrance was released when I was at uni, and 21 myself.
 I remember something about it being created as an approximation of what Coco herself would have worn at 21, if she were a modern women.
 She wouldn't have worn this, of course, as it's too tame and generic, but in the case of Coco Mademoiselle, that's not an insult.

 I live in London and I smell this in 'the City' (the bankers, lawyers, business part of town) which always surprises me as it's (i) a little young, and (ii) not exactly a power scent.
-I suppose it's worn by secretaries, or anyone wanting to be a little coy.
+I suppose it's worn by anyone wanting to be a little coy.